status-im/swarms/ideas/293-ulc-integration/README.md

 We need LES client enabled on mobile device to be really decentralized and to enable all web3 features for dApps.

 ### Requirements & Dependencies
-Depends on research swarm #254
+ULC integration depends on research swarm #254

 ### Security and Privacy Implications
-* Free slots for LES servers
+* Free slots for LES servers(can be resolved by les service model, onlyannounce servers, vipnode)
-* Trusted nodes selection
+* Trusted nodes selection(trusted nodes list can be automatically expanded or changed)

 ### Minimum Viable Product
 * LES can work as the second Ethereum provider in status app.